Minor French Dependencies

 1501

-Discovered by Portuguese Admiral João da Nova.
+Discovered by the Portuguese Capt.
+João da Nova (or

 1897